 The Society of Merchant Venturers of the time acted very much as a local chamber of commerce might today, promoting trade and opposing any government measures that it believed might be detrimental to it.

-In this context, opposition to London-dominated companies was an important part of the Society’s ongoing work and in 1690, a committee was set up to petition Parliament, seeking an end to the Royal African Company’s monopoly, specifically: “for letting in the merchants of this Citty to a share in the African trade”.
+In this context, opposition to London-dominated companies was an important part of the Society’s ongoing work and in 1690.
+Unthinkable as it seems today, a committee was set up to petition Parliament, seeking an end to the Royal African Company’s monopoly, specifically: “for letting in the merchants of this Citty to a share in the African trade”.
 (2) Eight years later, the monopoly of the London-based Royal African Company ended and all subjects of the Crown were allowed to trade with Africa.
 Bristol, which had already been the second city and port in England for the past three hundred years, would now profit greatly from the slave trade and grow wealthier still.

 Over the next fifty years, the Society of Merchant Venturers joined with the City Corporation and Bristol MPs in fighting numerous attempts to restore London’s monopoly, sharing the costs of petitions to Parliament in determined support of the African trade.